wp-plugins/powerpress/readme.txt

 * Flow Player Classic now displays full screen button when playing video.
 * Romanian translation for v2.0.4+ added by Alexander Ovsov (Thanks Alexander!)
 * Italian translation for v2.0.4+ by Umberto (thanks Umberto!)
+* Fixed a number of PHP notice messages when in `WP_DEBUG` mode.
+(Thanks Jeremy Clarke for introducing us to the Debug Bar plugin!)

 = 2.0.4 =